helsingborg-stad/deployment-poc-wordpress/README.md

 * Review and choose `Store`to save the token.

 ### Cloudformation
+The cloudformation template is located in `cloudformation/pipeline/cfn-stack.yml`.
+The parameters used is located in `cloudformation/pipeline/cfn-stack.parameters.json`.
+Edit the parameters to point to you repo.

 Create the codepipeline in cloudformation using the below command in your terminal in the repo root directory as working directory.
 Validate your template before creating the stack and fix any errors.
 `aws cloudformation validate-template --template-body file://$PWD/cloudformation/pipeline/cfn-stack.yml`

+Create/update and delete.
 `aws cloudformation create-stack --stack-name deployment-poc-wordpress-codepipeline --template-body file://$PWD/cloudformation/pipeline/cfn-stack.yml --capabilities CAPABILITY_IAM`
 `aws cloudformation update-stack --stack-name deployment-poc-wordpress-codepipeline --template-body file://$PWD/cloudformation/pipeline/cfn-stack.yml --capabilities CAPABILITY_IAM`
 `aws cloudformation delete-stack --stack-name deployment-poc-wordpress-codepipeline`